deepanshs/mrsimulator/docs/api_py/methods/stvas.rst

 dimension, :math:`\Omega_{m, m-1}` and :math:`\Omega_{1/2, -1/2}` are the frequency
 contributions from the :math:`|m\rangle \rightarrow |m-1\rangle` satellite transition and the central transition, respectively, and :math:`\kappa` is the shear factor.
-The values of the shear factor for various satellite transitions are listed in :numref:`tb_stvas`..
+The values of the shear factor for various satellite transitions are listed in :numref:`tb_stvas`.

 .. cssclass:: table-bordered